sciamlab/ckan-vagrant/README.md

     * install [Vagrant](https://www.vagrantup.com/intro/getting-started/install.html)

     please ensure your Virtualbox version is a supported one by Vagrant.
 These include the recent 5.1 version but not yet the latest 5.2.
-    In Cse you want use VirtualBox 5.2 with Vagrant you can add support for it following [this hotfix](https://github.com/hashicorp/vagrant/issues/9090#issuecomment-338084000)
+    In case you want use VirtualBox 5.2 with Vagrant you can add support for it following [this hotfix](https://github.com/hashicorp/vagrant/issues/9090#issuecomment-338084000)

 2. **Clone this repo**